All Episodes

 We have computed a bias factor here of 1.8.

-We have we assume we assume that there are about 1,700,000 homes that also watch this show that are not being discovered.
+We assume that there are about 1,700,000 homes that also watch this show that are not being discovered.

-We also figure that in colleges, dormitories, and bars, we have a.4 rating out there, we're guessing.
+We also figured that in colleges, dormitories, and bars, we have a 0.4 rating out there, we're guessing.

-We continue to uh update you on health care, and I've always uh promised to keep you on the cutting edge of societal evolution where this is concerned.
+We continue to update you on healthcare, and I've always promised to keep you on the cutting edge of societal evolution where this is concerned.

-Page, by the way, this is the president's uh book.
+By the way, this is the president's book.

 Everybody says they can't find the health care plan.